jariast/obsidian-notes/React/Angular/Work Lessons/Testing Observables.md

   });
 ```

 We use the mock object to access the method and mock a return value.
-This test was very simple, because we did not need to check anything after the service was called, we just
+This test was very simple, because we did not need to check anything after the service was called, we just check that the method was called.